iJynx/gloation/README.md

-# Welcome to the gloationo!
+# Welcome to the gloation!

 **TLDR: gloation is a homemade notion theme.**